Directorate of Special Departments within NKVD USSR

 Directorate of Special Departments within NKVD USSR. rus. Управление Особых Отделов при НКВД СССР, (UOO) was an organization created in 1941 to conduct military counterintelligence under one command.
 The UOO was created to take back control from the retreating Red Army after the German invasion of the USSR and to counter German espionage efforts in the Soviet Armed forces.
-The principle tactic used by the UOO on Red Army personnel was intimidation.
+The principle tactic used by the UOO on Red Army personnel was intimidation and terror.

 History of Military Counterintelligence in Soviet Russia

 At the beginning of the newly created VCheka, the responsibility for civilian and military counterintelligence fell on the Counterintelligence Bureau or KRB.
 Created on January 12, 1918, they were responsible for combating internal and external espionage in military and civilian activity.

 From May 1918, the KRB was changed and acted as a Department for Fighting with Espionage in the framework of the Counter-Revolution and Sabotage Division within the VCheka, under the leadership of Yakov Blumkin.
 The department existed only until July 6, when the fight against espionage was taken over by the newly formed Military Sub-Branch, headed by Janushevski.
 On December 19, 1918, it was reformed again.
 By combining Military Sub-branch with the 1st Department (responsible for military counterintelligence) of the Registration Directorate or Riegistrupr (RU) by the Field Staff Revolutionary War Council (RWSR) and renamed to the "Military Division".

 The final name change came days later when the VCheka Military Division was renamed to VCheka Special Department or (OO), with the standard responsibilities as military and civilian secret police.
 In the beginning, the Special Department was also responsible for: